ahsantahseen/Student-Management-System/README.md

 ### Components:

 **1. Department:** This component will have features of creating, updating and deleting of
     records of departments.
-The data in this component will be structured using **doubly** **linked list.
+The data in this component will be structured using **singly** **linked list.
     <br>
 **2. Student:** This component will have features of creating, updating and deleting of
     records of students.
-The data in this component will be structured using **binary tree**.
+The data in this component will be structured using **singly linked list**.
     <br>
 **3. Course:** This component will have features of creating, updating and deleting of
     records of student’s courses.
 The data in this component will be structured using